composewell/streamly/README.md

 [todo items on the github wiki](https://github.com/composewell/streamly/wiki/Things-To-Do).
 Please ask on the gitter channel or [contact the maintainer directly](mailto:harendra.kumar@gmail.com) for more details on each item.
 All contributions are welcome!

-This library was originally inspired by the `transient` package authored by Alberto G. Corona.